JenekPL/PG-RAI-ZTMProject/README.md

-# ZTM in JS
+# Public transport

-Application to browse public transport stops in 3city.
-Made in Vue.js and express as univeristy project
+Public transport is a web application, which allows user to browse in real time what is happeing on public trasport stops in 3city (Poland).
+Made in Vue.js and express as univeristy project.

 ## Installation